sohelma/client-cars/README.md

 ## Technologies Used

-- React.js
-- TailwindCSS
+This project is built using the following technologies:

+- **React.js** – For building the user interface.
+- **TailwindCSS** – For modern and responsive styling.
-- React Router (v6)
+- **React Router (v6)** – For client-side routing.
-- Axios / Fetch API
+- **Axios / Fetch API** – For HTTP requests to the backend.
-- Firebase Authentication
+- **Firebase Authentication** – For user authentication and management.
-- Framer Motion / React Typewriter (optional animations)
+- **Framer Motion / React Typewriter / React Tooltip**  – For animations and dynamic effects.

 ## Setup Instructions